greje656/Questions/camera.md

 ~~~

 While this gave us plausible results in some cases, it does not map accurately to a real world camera with certain lens settings.
+For example we can choose a focal length offset that gives good FOV mapping for a zoom lens set to 24mm but incorrect FOV results when it's set to 70mm (see [video](https://www.youtube.com/watch?v=KDwUi-vYYMQ&feature=youtu.be) above).
 This area of lens optics is one we would like to explore more in the future.

 In the future we will map more camera properties to their corresponding post-effects.
 More on this in a follow up blog.